bgabbasov/menta-0.3/doc/blueprint/PerceivingAlgorithm.md

 #### Fitting function

-Fitting function is based on CRF that is based on the trained data, external dictionaries: [http://csc.media.mit.edu/conceptnet conceptNet], [http://ru.wikipedia.org/wiki/WordNet WordNet], [http://www.cyc.com/cyc/opencyc OpenCyc] that answers the question how probable is the generated mapping.
-All logical inference is done by [http://code.google.com/p/menta/wiki/ReasonerAdapter Reasoner].
+Fitting function is based on CRF that is based on the trained data, external dictionaries: [conceptNet](http://csc.media.mit.edu/conceptnet), [WordNetWordNet](http://ru.wikipedia.org/wiki/WordNet), [OpenCyc](http://www.cyc.com/cyc/opencyc) that answers the question how probable is the generated mapping.

 #### Operation of the generator